List of alien races in Marvel Comics: Phalanx

 The Phalanx (first seen in The Uncanny X-Men #305) are a cybernetic species that form a hive-mind linking each member by a telepathy-like system.

 Shi'ar

 The Shi'ar (first seen in X-Men #97) reside in The Shi'ar Empire (or Imperium).
 The Shi'ar are alien humanoids of avian descent that have feathered crests on top of their heads instead of hair.
 The Shi'ar's empire is a vast collection of alien species, cultures, and worlds situated close to the Skrull and Kree Empires.
 The Shi'ar are also called the Aerie.

-Skrull
+Skrulls

 The Skrulls (first seen in Fantastic Four #2) are a race of shapeshifting aliens that originated from the planet Skrullos.
 They were the rivals of the Kree.